leanprover-community/mathlib3/docs/tutorial/category_theory/intro.md

 details.

 One important thing to note is that a morphism in an abstract category may not be an actual function between two types.
 In particular, there is new notation `⟶` , typed as `\h` or `\hom` in VS Code, for a morphism, and in some fonts this arrow can be virtually indistinguishable from the standard function arrow `→` . (**TODO** -- perhaps say something about how to change font, or point to a resource? kmb would love to know this himself because he cannot tell the difference between the arrows on his laptop; one seems to be one pixel bigger than the other).
-In particular, usual functional programming techniques for function evaluations (e.g. writing `f x` if `x : X` and `f : X → Y`) are not in general possible when using morphisms in category theory (although sometimes this is possible (**TODO** is it?)).
+Nevertheless, in most of the "concrete" categories like `Top` and `Ab`, it is still possible to write `f x` when `x : X` and `f : X ⟶ Y` is a morphism, as there is an automatic coercion from morphisms to functions.
+(If the coercion doesn't fire automatically, sometimes it is necessary to write `(f : X → Y) x`.)

 Another point of confusion can be universe issues.
 Following Lean's conventions for universe polymorphism, the objects of a category might live in one universe `u` and the morphisms in another universe `v`.
 Note that in many categories showing up in "set-theoretic mathematics", the morphisms between two objects often form a set, but the objects themselves may or may not form a set.
 In Lean this corresponds to the two possibilities `u=v` and `u=v+1`, known as `small_category` and `large_category` respectively.
 In order to avoid proving the same statements for both small and large categories, we usually stick to the general polymorphic situation with `u` and `v` independent universes, and we do this below.

 ## Getting started with categories

 The structure of a category on a type `C` in Lean is done using typeclasses; terms of `C` then correspond to objects in the category.
 The convention in the category theory library is to use universes prefixed with `u` (e.g. `u`, `u₁`, `u₂`) for the objects, and universes prefixed with `v` for morphisms.
 Thus we have `C : Type u`, and if `X : C` and `Y : C` then morphisms `X ⟶ Y : Type v` (note the non-standard arrow).

 We set this up as follows:

 ```lean